Legal Help for Child Sexual Abuse

 Legal Support

-We suggest contacting an attorney to get more information about your potential liability for disclosing, especially if the case is old and you have no evidence that would support your claims in a court of law.
-While that seems very unfair, it is important that you protect and care for yourself as you heal form your abuse.
-That includes legal protection/considerations as well.
+We suggest contacting an attorney to get more information about your potential liability for disclosing, especially if the case is old or you have no evidence that would support your claims in a court of law.
+While this can feel very unfair, you do not want to end up accidentally harming yourself in your pursuit of justice.

 Single Filing versus Group Filing